Please note that this feature is only included in the enterprise edition of the Camunda BPM platform, it is not available in the community edition.

 Definition Of Operation

-It is possible to execute the following batch operations on process instances:
+It is possible to execute the following batch operations:

 After selecting the operation, fields may appear with additional data that is either optional or required to perform the operation.
 When canceling running process instances, you can optionally select to skip custom listeners and provide a cancellation reason.
 In addition to the ability to specify the desired operation, a search query can be specified which defines the affected process instances.